 - constipation that alternates with diarrhea

-Constipation treatments can range from lifestyle to medication treatments.
-If you have an obstruction or scarring that is blocking the movement of your stool, you may require surgery.
+Constipation treatments can range from lifestyle changes to medication treatments.
+If you have an obstruction or scarring that is blocking your stool movement, you may require surgery.

 Some at-home, self-care measures you can use to reduce the incidence of constipation include: